niplav/site/index.md

 on the [about](./about.html) page, for recent additions and changes, see the [changelog](./changelog.html).

-I [can be hired](./services.html) to investigate research questions and write code.
+I [can be hired](./services.html) to investigate research questions, write code, design and execute experiments, analyze data and make predictions.

 [Content warning](./content_warning.html).